Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 - Effectiveness studies looking at clinical outcomes

-- Cost effectiveness of remote working
+- Cost effectiveness of remote consultations

 - Evaluating implementation of new pathways including hybrid/blended approaches to service delivery (a mix of face-to-face and remote delivery) and de-implementation of old ways of working